binaryDubstep/TamilNLP-CollegeEnquiryChatBot/README.md

 A machine learning algorithm runs in the backend, which trains the chatbot.
 This algorithm can also be used to train the model with different ideas, with different use-cases.

-A machine learning algorithm runs in the backend, which trains the chatbot.
-This algorithm can also be used to train the model with different ideas, with different use-cases.